 What does the vet say about CBD for pets?

-While many veterinarians have yet to come forth and acknowledge the benefits of cannabis due to legal reasons, a few have spoken up in hopes of providing the relief pet owners so desperately need.
+While many veterinarians still haven’t acknowledged the benefits of cannabis due to legal reasons, a few have spoken up in hopes of providing the relief pet owners desperately need.

-The Hawthorne Veterinary Clinic states, “In our clinic, we have seen beneficial therapeutic results in our patients using CBD products derived from industrial hemp, particularly in pets with arthritic pain and anxiety issues.
-Other conditions that could benefit from cannabis include seizures, inflammation, dermatitis, cancer and behavioral problems.”
+The Hawthorne Veterinary Clinic states, “In our clinic, we have seen beneficial therapeutic results in our patients using CBD products derived from industrial hemp, particularly in pets with arthritic pain and anxiety issues9.
+Other conditions that could benefit from cannabis include seizures, inflammation, dermatitis, cancer and behavioral problems.

-The American Holistic Veterinary Medical Association conducted a study and found 61.8% to 95% of the participants rated the health benefits of CBD containing treats for their pets as moderate to excellent.
+The American Holistic Veterinary Medical Association conducted a study and found 61.8% to 95% of the participants rated the health benefits of CBD containing treats for their pets as moderate to excellent10.